Skalnaté Pleso (lake)

 Skalnaté pleso (1751m) is a lake located in the High Tatras mountains in the north of Slovakia.

 The highest wind speed ever recorded in Slovakia was recorded here on 29 November 1965, when a wind with the speed of 78,6 m/s (283 km/h) was recorded.

 In November 2021, there was a rare occurrence, as Pleso dried out entirely.
 This was the result of a dry period, as it is filled solely by precipitation, and continued evaporation.
 The lake has refilled since.

+In the dry season, the lake is without water because the impermeable bedrock was disturbed during the construction of the cable car.
+The Skalnatý Brook flows through the lake, but in the dry season it dries up and appears in the valley below the lake.